shivamsingh-itds/Bank-Churn-Classification-Model/Readme.md

-# 🏦 Bank Customer Churn Classification
+# 🏦 Bank Customer Churn Classification Using Machine Learning

 An end-to-end Machine Learning project to predict whether a bank customer will churn (exit) or not, based on demographic, financial, and behavioral features.